samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 > ### Do You Really Do That?
 >
 > Can players retract what they just said their characters did?
-Some DMs take a hard-line position: “If you said it, your character did it.”
+Some DMs take a hard-line position: "If you said it, your character did it."
 Such a strict position tends to make players much more careful about what they say, which can dampen the atmosphere and discourage humor.
 >
 > Other DMs let players change their minds freely.
 This creates a more relaxed mood at the table, which might slow the pace of the game.
 >